Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Reference_Platforms/zcu104_xdf/README.md

-# Vitis Minimal HW Test Platform for the ZCU104 Board
+# Vitis XDF Lab Platform for the ZCU104 Board

 This platform comes with Qt, OpenCV, and gstreamer.
 It does not support DFX, the VCU, or any external interfaces.
-It is intended for exercising the DPU and other PL-only kernels for testing Vitis 2019.2.
+It is intended for exercising the DPU and other PL-only kernels for XDF labs for Vitis 2019.2.

 # Building the Platform